duncanthrax/scream/README.md

 (interfacing with PulseAudio or ALSA) and one for Windows are provided.

+For the special scenario of a Windows guest on a QEMU host,
+@martinellimarco has contributed support for transferring audio via the IVSHMEM driver mechanism, similar to the GPU pass-through software "Looking Glass".
+See the section on IVSHMEM below.

 Scream is based on Microsoft's MSVAD audio driver sample code.
 The original code is licensed under MS-PL, as are my changes and additions.
 See LICENSE for the actual license text.